EDDYMENS/EDDYMENS/README.md

 ## Read me

-Hi, I'm Eddymens, a typist with a laptop.
-I currently live and work in Luxembourg.

-I have 5 years experience providing software development training, building and selling software.
-I currently work with VueJS on the frontend, Laravel on the backend.
-You can find some of my work here
+Hi my name is Edmond Mensah,
+I enjoy working with anything software, from creating it, writing about it, teaching it to selling it.

+In the span of 7 years I have worked on open source software, enterprise solutions as well as worked as a sales engineer.
+These days you will find me writing a lot more about tech.

-Also feel free to reach me via mail hello[at]eddymens.com
+Feel free to reach out primerossgh[at]gmail.com

 ### Projects:

 - <a href="https://www.jstmore.com/" target="_blank">Jstmore</a>
-- <a href="https://platform.devless.io/" target="_blank">Devless</a>
+- <a href="https://github.com/devlessteam" target="_blank">Devless</a>
+- <a href="https://codingterms.com/" target="_blank">Coding Terms (WIP)</a>

 #### Localhost: https://eddymens.com